 - Feel like a swim?
 Many indoor pools have family swim times.

-- Visit one of the highly popular Chicago-area children’s museums in either the city or the suburbs.
+- Museum Day!
+Check for free days during winter months too!
+Visit one of the highly popular Chicago-area children’s museums in either the city or the suburbs.
 Click here for descriptions and age recommendations for each of the Chicago-area children’s museums.

 - Have a little one at home?
 Take a look at our suggestions on places to go with a baby or toddler.

-You should also check out our Winter Break Camp Guide to keep the fun going!
+- Snow Guide!
+You should also check out our Snow Day Guide for play during a snow day to keep the fun going!

 Have a place you like to visit?
 Or an at home activity that keeps your family entertained?
 Please share as we would love to hear from you!